My Pages

 Saturday, November 21, 2015

 I had a short section of the Appalachian Trail left to do, and then I would have from the New Hampshire border to Mount Wolf done.
-So it was a good time as any to chip away at this section.
-It was going to be a nice day for a hike; cool temperatures with no rain/snow and sunny.
+Today would be a good time as any to chip away at this section.
+It was going to be a nice day for a hike; cool temperatures with no rain or snow forecasted and sunny to boot.
 Fall is definitely the perfect time to hike.
 Putting on my blaze orange, I headed across the street and headed up the trail.

 The start of the Ore Hill Trail/Appalachian Trail off of Route 25C.
 I parked across the road from the trailhead and then headed up the trail.